A healthy living blog from Marshfield Clinic Health System

 People are susceptible at any age, including young adults or children.
 However, women who are 40-60 years old are more commonly affected.

-Early diagnosis is important
+Early diagnosis is important for rheumatoid arthritis

 It’s important to recognize the signs of rheumatoid arthritis to help treat the disease early.
-If there is ongoing inflammation, rheumatoid arthritis can lead to joint damage or joint deformity.
+If there is ongoing inflammation, RA can lead to joint damage or joint deformity.
+Marshfield Clinic Health System Rheumatologist Dr. Thomas Bartow says the most joint damage is in the first two years of the disease so early control is important.

 The diagnosis can take time.
 Your doctor does a complete physical exam, takes X-rays and does blood work.
-This, paired with the characteristics of the joint pain, helps your doctor narrow down causes and determine if it is rheumatoid arthritis.
+This, paired with the characteristics of the joint pain, helps your doctor narrow down causes and determine if it is RA.
 Therefore, identifying the cause of pain is important because it helps determine treatment.

-Treatment options are available
+Rheumatoid arthritis treatment options are available

 Your doctor works with you to find the right treatment to control symptoms and flare-ups.
 The long-term plan is to reduce inflammation.

 “Every patient is different and finding the right treatment for each patient can take some time.
 Typically, we start with medications, like methotrexate, which we have a lot of experience with and that is often enough to control your symptoms.
-But, there are other disease-modifying medications that can be used,” Dr. Lau said.
+But, there are other disease-modifying medications that can be used,” Dr. Bartow said.
 “It’s important to work with your rheumatologist to determine the best therapy.”

 Other common medications to rapidly reduce inflammation include nonsteroidal anti-inflammatory drugs (NSAIDs) and corticosteroids.
 These medications are used for short periods to improve symptoms.